 The global insurance industry has been continually re-evaluating the risks that it covers, which may adversely affect some of the GTAA's existing insurance carriers or the GTAA's ability to obtain future insurance coverage.
-To the extent that the GTAA's existing insurance carriers are unable or unwilling to provide it with insurance coverage and in the absence of measures by the Government of Canada to provide the required coverage, the GTAA may be in breach of regulatory requirements or contractual arrangements requiring that specific insurance be maintained.
+To the extent that the GTAA's existing insurance carriers are unable or unwilling to provide it with insurance coverage and in the absence of measures by the federal government to provide the required coverage, the GTAA may be exposed to significant risk or in breach of regulatory requirements or contractual arrangements requiring that specific insurance be maintained.

-From time to time the GTAA is subject to legal proceedings, assessments, claims, litigation (including class actions) and regulatory matters in the ordinary course of business.
+From time to time, the GTAA is subject to legal proceedings, assessments, claims, litigation (including class actions) and regulatory matters in the ordinary course of business.